BrianSkipworth/petfinder/README.md

 ---
 ## Planned Enhancements
 The Petfetcher function would be easier to monitor if it had built-in alerting to send someone an email when an attempted fetch fails for any reason, and AWS SES service can be used do this.

-In configuring SES for the first time, a Medium articule